1 – Prior Notification Lists (PNL)

 Cervical Screening Programme Deferral

-To submit the form using the online form, please follow these steps:
+To submit the form using the on-line process, please follow these steps:

 - Where a wet signature is required, please ensure this is captured on the form